-- Send an "Echo Email" - Hi Tony.
-Thank you for meeting with me today and discussing the impact of your communication on the team.
+- Send an "Echo Email" - Hi Andrew.
+Thank you for meeting with me today and discussing the impact of your communication.
 I appreciate that you recognize the issue and will work at this.
 Let me know how I can support you. - Documentation is always important.
 Keep it professional and supportive. - Documentation can be FOIP'd (Keep all professional documentation professional!)